PTsolvers/Chmy.jl/docs/src/using_chmy_with_mpi.md

 MPI.Init()
 ```

-To make the `Architecture` object aware of MPI topology, the user can pass an MPI communicator object and dimensions of the Cartesian topology to the `Arch` constructor.
-Passing zeros as the last argument will automatically spread the dimensions to be as close as possible to each other, see [MPI.jl documentation](https://juliaparallel.org/MPI.jl/stable/reference/topology/#MPI.Dims_create) for details.
+To make the `Architecture` object aware of MPI topology, the user can pass an MPI communicator object (here `MPI.COMM_WORLD`) and dimensions of the Cartesian topology to the `Arch` constructor as the last argument.
+Passing zeros will automatically spread the dimensions to be as close as possible to each other, see [MPI.jl documentation](https://juliaparallel.org/MPI.jl/stable/reference/topology/#MPI.Dims_create) for details.

 ```julia
 arch = Arch(backend, MPI.COMM_WORLD, (0, 0))